 Prof.dr.
 P.W.A.
-(Peter) Scholten is Professor of Public Administration, specialized in the Dynamics of Migration and Diversity Policies, at the Erasmus University of Rotterdam.
-His research focuses on amongst others on the governance of migration and migration-related diversity, multi-level governance, comparative public policy, and the relationship between knowledge and power in the field of migration.
+(Peter) Scholten is Professor of Public Administration, with a full chair in the Governance of Migration and Diversity, at the Erasmus University of Rotterdam.
+His research focuses on amongst others on the governance of migration and migration-related diversity, multi-level governance, comparative public policy, and the relationship between science and politics in the field of migration.
 Peter is director of IMISCOE, Europe’s largest academic research network on migration, integration and social cohesion.
+As of January 2020, Peter is also academic coordinator of a new LDE Research Center on the Governance of Migration and Diversity (a collaboration a cooperation of Leiden University, Delft University, and Erasmus University Rotterdam).
 Furthermore, he is editor-in-chief of the journal Comparative Migration Studies (CMS) and associated editor of the Journal of Comparative Policy Analysis.
-Also, he is coordinator of the master Governance of Migration and Diversity (a cooperation of Leiden University, Delft University, and Erasmus University Rotterdam), coordinator of the Erasmus Migration & Diversity Institute (EMDI), and external collaborator at the Migration Policy Centre in EUI Florence.
+As of 2020, Peter will also be alliance coordinator of the European University of Post-Industrial Cities (UNIC).
+Also, he is external collaborator at the Migration Policy Centre in EUI Florence.

 Currently, Peter is leading several international research projects:

 - CROSS-MIGRATION: a H2020 funded project on the systematic cross-national accumulation of knowledge

 - Theorising Urban Diversities: a project funded under the Erasmus Initiative Vital Cities and Citizens, on the 'diversity of diversities' in Cities.